rikkimax/twp-d/manuscript/content/codePointers.md

 ```

 1. Run this code, what does it output?
 Can you change it?
 2. How about adding another free-function that adds instead of multiplies?
 Replace the assignment to ``myFunction`` it.
-Does it give the apropriete value?
+Does it give the appropriate value?
 3. Lets move on to delegates after function pointers.
 First use the new code and run it.

     ```D